drublic/Sass-Mixins/docs/transition.md

-# An awesome SASS-mixin for transitions
+# An awesome Sass-mixin for transitions

 This mixin generates cross-browser-compatible `transition` output.
-Vendor-prefix all the things!
+Vendor-prefixes all the things!

 ## The Mixin